centre-for-effective-altruism/node-gocardless/README.md

-Lightweight API wrapper for maing requests to GoCardless.
+Lightweight API wrapper for making requests to [GoCardless](https://gocardless.com/).

 See the [GoCardless docs](https://developer.gocardless.com/) for a list of valid resources.